 These braised artichokes with garlic and thyme are slowly cooked in olive oil until tender and infused with garlicky goodness.
 Here’s how to cook them and create an impressive spring side dish.

 Artichokes, known as carciofi (car-choe-fee) in Italian, are indeed in profusion in Rome come spring and then again come early autumn.
-In the States, artichokes have a long, lovely season between those two peak Italian times.
+In the States, artichokes have a long season between those two peak Italian times.
 Yet no matter when you indulge in them, they can be a little tricky to team with wine.
-This misbehavior can be attributed to the presence of a pesky organic acid known as cynarin, which plays charades with your perception of taste and makes pretty much everything taste strangely sweet for a short while.
+This misbehavior can be attributed to the presence of a pesky organic acid known as cynarin, which plays charades with your perception of taste and makes pretty much everything seem strangely sweet for a short while.
 Sorta crazy, eh?
 It’s a fluke that’s earned artichokes the term “wine sinners,” though that’s not to say you need to do penance and shun wine with your carciofi.
 Nooooo.
 You just need to choose it a little more carefully than usual.
 A dry white typically does the trick, whether a Sauvignon blanc, a Chenin blanc, or a Vouvray.
-If you’d like to stick with something Italian, there’s the Villa Simone Frascati ($12) suggested by the editors of Gourmet.
+If you’d like to stick with something Italian, there’s the Villa Simone Frascati suggested by the editors of Gourmet.
 In their words, it’s “the classic white of the Lazio region that surrounds Rome–light, thirst-quenching, and aromatic.”
-Whatever you select, let us know what you try–and what you think.
-Ciao.

 - Quick Glance

 Special Equipment: 6- to 8-quart heavy pot wide enough to hold artichokes in a single layer (about 11 inches in diameter)